pashmaklang/pashmak/README.md

 the `raise` alias can raise errors in program

+first argument `'TheError'` is error type and second error `'this is my error'` is error message.

 ##### finish

 this module includes some aliases to make the pashmak syntax better.